 If you remain dissatisfied, you may make a formal complaint to the Local Governing Body (LGB).
 This formal complaint must be lodged within 10 school days of you receiving the findings of Step 2.
-Any such formal complaint must be set out in writing and addressed to the Chair of the LGB (the school secretary will advise you of the address for contact).
+Any such formal complaint must be set out in writing and addressed to the Chair of the LGB (the school secretary will advise you of the address for contact or this can be found on the school website).
 The complaint should set out precisely why you are dissatisfied and indicate what, if any, steps should be taken to resolve the matter.
 The Chair of the LGB will investigate or may nominate a Governor (or Governors) to do so, if appropriate.
 You may be invited to attend an interview by the investigating Governor/s in addition to any written submission you make.

 Following the investigation by the Governor/s you will be sent a formal response informing you of the findings.
-This investigation will, where possible, be completed within three school weeks.
+This investigation will be completed within 15 working days.
+If the Chair of Governors is unable to meet this deadline, they will provide you with an update and revised response date.